MHUS25/blockchain/README.md

 # blockchain

-A blockchain implementation written in JavaScript and tested using Jasmine.
+A blockchain crypto currency implementation written in JavaScript and tested using Jasmine.

 Features:
 * Proof of work